moliva/git-utils/README.md

 * `q` To quit the current diff and skip to the next one
 * `i` To ignore the remaining files and go back to the command line interface

-Now everything you've got to do is `commit` and `push` what's already added. :neckbeard:
+Now everything you've got to do is `commit` and `push` what's already staged. :neckbeard:

 ## Installation